tbidne/pacer/documentation/faq.md

 set_op_lt
   : '⊂'
   | '<'  ; alias for ⊂

+; 'A ∩ B' means A "intersects" B i.e. A and B have some common element(s). set_op_intersects
+  : '∩'
+  | 'intersects'  ; alias for ∩

 ; A label_set is either the empty set ({} or ∅) or a set with elements e.g.
 ; {a, b, c}